 This is a discussion Iíve had several times in the past as Iíve done book reviews for others.
-I'm up to almost 2,000 reviews on Amazon now so that's a frequent activity for me.
+I'm written over 2,500 reviews on Amazon so that's a frequent activity for me.
 I got into the discussion fairly seriously with the screenwriter who writes the "Monk" TV series books.
 His brother teaches English.
 He was a strong proponent of the "said" camp.
 I felt it made his works weak at best and quite silly at worst.
 There was one scene where Monkís nurse / assistant was furious at someone else, over something extremely personally important.
 And then the book presented something like this -

 "You are bad," he said.